 - Pure MSG powder: To be used sparingly.
 By the way, any time someone claims to be allergic to MSG, just point out to them that Parmesan is about 1 percent glutamic acid—a far higher concentration than is in your typical container of take-out Chinese food.

 - Dried porcini mushrooms: While mushrooms themselves only contain about 180mg/100g of glutamates, drying them concentrates this amount.

 - Parmesan cheese: This is a heavy hitter, with around 1200mg/100g.

-- Marmite.
-The most concentrated of the lot at 1900mg/ 100g.
-Marmite (and vegemite) are made with yeast extract, the same ingredient that food manufacturers add to canned beef broth, allowing them to create soups that taste meaty, even when they contain almost no meat at all.
+- Marmite: The most concentrated of the lot at 1900mg/100g.
+Marmite (and vegemite) is made with yeast extract, the same ingredient that food manufacturers add to canned beef broth, allowing them to create soups that taste meaty, even when they contain almost no meat at all.